nut-tree/rfc/opencv-webassembly/README.md

 ```

 Possible performance increase when shifting e.g. image matching to [worker threads](https://nodejs.org/dist/latest-v15.x/docs/api/worker_threads.html) should be benchmarked before any further steps are taken.

+If worker threads prove to be beneficial, [comlink](https://github.com/GoogleChromeLabs/comlink) might be helpful with implementation.